Abhijeet-Pal/DDP/README.md

 ##

 ## Comparison_with_YOLO-ODD_Densenet121_CBAM_CutMix_WCE_one_subfolder.ipynb
 Here, we have compared our model of DenseNet121 with CBAM, weighted cross entropy loss, cutmix augmentations with the YOLO-ODD model using only one subfolder of the Raw Dataset, with nearly 200 images each for one class.
 There are only 5 classes in this subfolder of the dataset.
+Model Name : densenet_cutmix_cbam_compare_YOLO_ODD_only_one_subfolder.pth

 ## Comparison_with_YOLO-ODD_Densenet121_CBAM_CutMix_WCE_with_all_Images
  Here, we have compared our model of DenseNet121 with CBAM, weighted cross entropy loss, cutmix augmentations with the YOLO-ODD model using all the images of the 5 specific classes which are used in YOLO-ODD.
 Our dataset is different compared to YOLO-ODD.
 Also, there are about 193 images which are present in Twister as well as Anthracnose Classes.